Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 * The `-s 1` for `mkdosfs` is only necessary for drives which present 4 KiB logical sectors (“4Kn” drives) to meet the minimum cluster size (given the partition size of 512 MiB) for FAT32.
 It also works fine on drives which present 512 B sectors.

+**Note:** If you are creating a mirror or raidz topology, this step only installs GRUB on the first disk.
+The other disk(s) will be handled later.

 4.9  Set a root password

     # passwd